Tesamorelin: Stabilized GHRH — Complete Analysis

 What is Tesamorelin?

-Tesamorelin (Egrifta® / Egrifta SV®) is a synthetic analogue of human GHRH (44 amino acids) with a trans-3-hexenoic acid modification at the N-terminus that increases in vivo stability.
-It is the only FDA-approved GHRH analogue (2010) indicated for visceral abdominal fat reduction in adults with HIV lipodystrophy, based on two double-blind phase III trials.
+Tesamorelin (EGRIFTA®) is a synthetic GHRH analogue with a trans-3-hexenoic acid modification at the N-terminal portion that increases its stability.
+It is the only FDA-approved GHRH analogue (2010), indicated for visceral fat reduction in adults with HIV lipodystrophy, with evidence from phase III studies.

 What is the difference between Tesamorelin and CJC-1295?

-Both are GHRH analogues but with distinct profiles.
-Tesamorelin has FDA approval for a specific clinical indication (HIV lipodystrophy) with two published phase III trials and up to 52-week data.
-CJC-1295 is a GHRH analogue without regulatory approval, with predominantly phase I/II data.
-The literature favors Tesamorelin in contexts of documented metabolic resistance.
+Both are GHRH analogues, but with distinct profiles: Tesamorelin has FDA approval for a specific indication (HIV lipodystrophy) with published phase III studies.
+CJC-1295 is a synthetic GHRH analogue without regulatory approval, with data predominantly from phase I/II studies.
+Direct comparison between the two is limited in literature.

 Coming Soon